carlaml/LDpred-funct/README.md

   - Use flag: --N
 2. Estimated SNP Heritability (pre-compute this using your favorite method).
   - Use flag: --H2
 3. LD radius (optional).
 If not provided, it is computed as (1/2)*0.15% of total number of SNPs.
-Use flag: --ld_radius
+  - Use flag: --ld_radius

 ### Output files
 1. Coordinated files: This is an hdf5 file that stores the coordinated genotype data with the summary statistics and functional enrichment.
   - Use flag: --coord
   - Note: the output file needs to be named differently for different runs.

-2. Posterior mean effect sizes: Estimated posterior mean effect size from LDpred-funct-inf. use flag: --posterior_means
+2. Posterior mean effect sizes: Estimated posterior mean effect size from LDpred-funct-inf.
+  - Use flag: --posterior_means

-  - Output: Polygenic risk score for each individual in the validation.
+3. Output: Polygenic risk score for each individual in the validation.
   - Description:
     - Column 1: Sample ID
     - Column 2: True phenotype